thelfer/mfem-mgis/docs/web/tutorial.md

 ~~~~

 These post-processings are called using the `executePostProcessings`
-method during the resolution using the state at the end of time step.
+method during the runtime using the state at the end of time step.
-The user may also plugged in their own post-processings.
+The user may also plugged in its own post-processing.

 ## Resolution